 A baby gets its production of gut flora from the mother’s birth canal during childbirth.
 It’s important to understand that if a mother’s flora is abnormal her baby’s flora will also be abnormal.
 Antibiotic use during pregnancy can cause disruption.
-Recent research from Denmark shows that children whose mothers took antibiotics during their pregnancy were more likely to develop asthma, compared to those whose mother did not take antibiotics and were 17 percent more likely to be hospitalized for asthma before the age of five.
+Recent research from Denmark shows that children whose mothers took antibiotics during their pregnancy were more likely to develop asthma, compared to those whose mother did not take antibiotics.
+These children were 17 percent more likely to have to go to the hospital for asthma before the age of five.
 (5)

 So as antibiotics affect bacteria in the intestine, does it impact how nutrients are broken down in the body from certain foods?
-Authors of a study published by the Journal of the American Medical Association hypothesize that antibiotic effects on the body’s immune response as well as response to inflammation could be related to the development of cancer.
-They also correlated that the use of antibiotics combined with a weakened immune system and underlying medical conditions can increase certain cancers.
+Authors of a study published by the Journal of the American Medical Association hypothesize that antibiotic effects on the body’s immune response could be related to the development of cancer.
+The antibiotics’ effects on the body’s inflammatory response could also lead to cancer development.
+These scientists also correlated that the use of antibiotics combined with a weakened immune system and underlying medical conditions can increase certain cancers.
 (6)

 What can you do?

 Natural ways are available for prevention and even treatment during a period where your immune system may need some support.

 - Probiotics are organisms that restore the balance of bacteria and they help your body produce vitamins, absorb minerals and aid in the elimination of toxins.

 - Lifestyle factors may also play a role with a vulnerable gut.